kew-myco/its_glue/README.md

 ## Summary

 `its_glue` is a pipeline to batch process pairs of forward and reverse chromatagrams produced via Sanger sequencing.
-It wraps powerful tools for working into a simple workflow, and outputs collated, organised results.
+It wraps powerful tools into a simple workflow, and outputs collated, organised results.
 The pipeline covers basecalling, assembly of forward and reverse reads, ITS extraction, quality control, and OTU picking.

 ## Requirements